 A statewide strategy that enables all young Victorians to thrive must specifically target people at heightened risk of disadvantage and be grounded in a framework of human rights principles.

-Jesuit Social Services contributed a submission in response to the Victorian Government’s Discussion Paper ‘What matters to young people in Victoria’.
-The Discussion Paper and consultation process aims to inform the development of a new state-wide youth strategy due to be released in late 2021.
-The Discussion Paper focuses on attainment of six outcomes to ensure the state is the best place to be for young people.
+Jesuit Social Services was pleased to contribute a submission in response to the Victorian Government’s ‘What matters to young people in Victoria’ discussion paper, as part of a consultation process to inform the development of a new statewide youth strategy due to be released in late 2022.